The 5 Best Sunscreens for Oily & Acne-Prone Skin (Tested 2025)

 5. The Drugstore Gem: Neutrogena Hydro Boost Water Gel Sunscreen SPF 50

-• Best For:A budget-friendly, hydrating option for all skin types.
+• Best For:A budget-friendly, hydrating option for all skin types, especially combination.

 • Find it on Amazon